Kryptexas/UE4-GameWorks-4.19.2/README.md

 1. Install **[GitHub for Mac](https://mac.github.com/)** then **fork our repository** and **clone it to your computer**.
    To use Git from the Terminal, see the [Setting up Git](https://help.github.com/articles/set-up-git/) and [Fork a Repo](https://help.github.com/articles/fork-a-repo/) articles.
-   Or if you'd rather not use Git at all, download the source as a zip file with the button on the right.
+   Or if you'd rather not use Git at all, use the 'Download ZIP' button on the right to get the source as a zip file.

 1. Install the latest version of [Xcode](https://itunes.apple.com/us/app/xcode/id497799835).